top of page

 5. 5.
 1945 Prostějov – 28.
 10. 2010 Prague

 Miroslav Langer was an acclaimed Czech pianist and educator.
-As an active performer, he was featured in a large number of concerts, and recorded numerous sessions for the Czech National Radio, Czech TV, as well as the Radio France-Musique.
+As a performer, he appeared in numerous concerts, and made many recordings for the Czech Radio, Czech TV, as well as for Radio France Musique.
 His extensive repertoire did not focus exclusively on a single style or period.
-Nevertheless, his admitted favourites included, above all, the Romantics (Liszt), as well as the French Impressionists and piano compositions by Janáček and Dvořák.
-(He recorded his CD of Slavonic Dances and Legends, as transcribed by the composer for piano four hands, using Dvořák’s actual period instrument.)
-Many will never forget his performances interpreting the two concertos by Beethoven (No. 2 in B-flat major and No. 4 in G major), or the Piano Concerto No. 2 in G minor by Camille Saint-Saëns, Piano Concerto No. 2 in C minor by Rachmaninov, Piano Concerto No.1 in D-flat major by Prokofiev, and more.
+Nevertheless, his particular favourites included, above all, the Romantics (Liszt), as well as the French Impressionists and piano compositions by Janáček and Dvořák.
+(He recorded a CD of Slavonic Dances and Legends, as transcribed by the composer for piano four hands, using Dvořák’s actual period instrument.)
+His performances of Beethoven'stwo piano concertos (No. 2 in B-flat major and No. 4 in G major), or the Piano Concerto No. 2 in G minor by Camille Saint-Saëns, Piano Concerto No. 2 in C minor by Rachmaninov, Piano Concerto No. 1 in D-flat major by Prokofiev remain particularly memorable.

-Besides his accomplished professionalism, he enjoyed educating his students on world literature, fine arts and history, on which he had a wealth of knowledge.
-In 2000, health concerns forced him to discontinue his performance career, and he fully focused on his education work.
-Working with his students and young graduates had always been an important mission for him, but during the last ten years it became a source of genuine fulfilment of his life.
+Besides his accomplished professionalism, he also shared with his students his knowledge of world literature, fine arts and history, in which he was deeply knowledgeable.
+In 2000, health concerns forced him to discontinue his performance career, and he fully focused on teaching.
+Working with his students and young graduates had always been an important mission for him, but during the last ten years it became a source of deep personal fulfilment.

 bottom of page